 (c) The applicable recordkeeping and reporting requirements as specified in OAR 340-244-0248 and 0250.

-(d) The owner or operator must have records available within 24 hours of a request by the Department to document gasoline throughput.
+(d) The owner or operator must have records available within 24 hours of a request by DEQ to document gasoline throughput.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.